joefreeman/topical/README.md

 _Simple server-maintained state synchronisation._

-Implement an Elixir module, which defines how to: initialise the topic when needed, react to requests from connected clients, and/or handle server-side events.
-On the client side you can use a React hook (or the JavaScript library directly) to get a copy of the state that updates in real-time.
+Implement an Elixir module, which defines how to initialise and maintain a 'topic'.
+On the client side, use a React hook (or the JavaScript library directly) to get a live-updating copy of the state.
+Topical takes care of starting and stopping topics as needed, and synchronising state efficiently.

+Multiple clients (users) can share a single topic.

+## Example (todo list)

 For example a partial implementation of a todo list topic: